 The American Cancer Society and Kohl's have partnered to create the Kohl's Healthy Families program which supports healthy eating and active living to reduce cancer risk.
 The Healthy Families Guidebook provides tips to help you make small changes that will have a big impact on you and your family.

 Did You Know?

-The American Cancer Society estimates that about 20% of all cancers diagnosed in the United States are caused by a combination of excess body weight, alcohol consumption, poor nutrition, and physical inactivity.
+At least 18% of all cancers and about 16% of cancer deaths in the United States are related to excess body weight, physical inactivity, alcohol consumption, and/or poor nutrition.